nabeel-io/olist_database_analysis/README.md

 2. Clone the repo or download the zipfile and extract it.
 3. open pdAdmin4 go to Server > LOCAL, Right click and CREATE and enter the database name olist
 4. Go to olist database again right click and open Query tools
-5. Click the folder icon and open `create_table.sql` , select the entire file and execute it, this will make all required tables
+5. Click the folder icon go to the downloaded folder and open `create_table.sql` , select the entire file and execute it, this will make all required tables
 6. Again go to the folder and open `import_data.sql` , replace all path with your downloaded path inside your computer
 7. Select all code and execute it, this will import all data
 8. Plug and play with the queries or do your own analysis